 Through Youtube, Nike is promoting its recent athletic marketing campaign on “Athlete’s Cookbook,” which focuses on nutrition and healthy eating.
 Also, we can see on the right side that Nike has multiple pages with different niches (like NikeSnowboarding, NikeRunning, NikeWomen, and Nike Better World) to expand on their brand story and image.

 What Nike is doing right on Youtube for its sports marketing strategy is establishing a brand story covering all bases of fitness and active lifestyles.
 Their Youtube page constantly updates their audience with new material about healthy living, and their content optimizes for quality produced videos.
-Nike uses Youtube as an opportunity to tell longer stories and convey stronger messages that establish their company’s brand.
+Nike uses Youtube as an opportunity to tell longer stories and convey stronger messages that establish the company’s brand.

 For your business, you should think of Youtube as a form of Long-Form Marketing.
 This means the content you post on Youtube appeals to people looking for longer stories and videos (compared to Instagram and Facebook content).
 Your aim for your sports marketing strategy when posting on YouTube is to create videos that last.
 These videos will represent your company for the image you are trying to sculpt for your business.